 Here are the steps involved:

-- Complete the petition: Fill out the petition with the required information, including your current name, desired new name, address, date of birth, and the reason for the name change.
+- Complete the petition: Fill out the petition with the required information, including your current name, desired new name, address, date of birth, and the reason for the change.
 Be sure to provide accurate and complete information.

 - Get fingerprints taken (if required): Some counties in Florida require you to submit fingerprints along with your petition.
 Check your local county's requirements and, if necessary, have your fingerprints taken by a law enforcement agency or an authorized service provider.